isomerpages/mccy-iccs/_past-events/ICCS 2019/Keynote Speech by King Abdullah II Ibn Al Hussein of the Hashemite Kingdom of Jordan.md

 **<font size="+2">Keynote Speech by His Majesty King Abdullah II Ibn Al Hussein of the Hashemite Kingdom of Jordan at the International Conference On Cohesive Societies 2019 </font>**
 <font size="-1">20 June 2019</font>

-In the name of God, the Compassionate, the Merciful, Madam President, Your Excellencies, Distinguished Guests,
+In the name of God, the Compassionate, the Merciful
+Madam President
+Your Excellencies
+Distinguished Guests

 Thank you so much for having me here today.
 I am delighted to be in Singapore again.

 Madam President, I deeply appreciate your invitation to this important conference.
 Because the dynamism I see here is urgently needed to tackle the world’s single most important threat—the attack on interfaith harmony, mutual respect, and trust.